PMR2/PMR2userdocs/cellmlrepositorytutorial.rst

 ===================

-The Auckland Physiome Repository provides extensive support for CellML model and related files.
-Previously it was called the CellML Model Repository, this has since been merged completely along with the FieldML Model Repository into the unified repository.
+The Auckland Physiome Repository provides extensive support for CellML models and related files.
 The underlying software is :term:`PMR2`, which in turn relies on the distributed version control system :term:`Git`, which allows the repository to maintain a complete history of all changes made to every file it contains.
 This tutorial